At a Bedok court, ex-MMA fighter Syafiq Samad trains the next generation

 Lim added: “He’s a very observant coach that doesn’t overlook small details or anyone in the team, even if they may be a bigger name in the scene.
 It doesn’t matter to him.
 He will put equal time and attention into your development as a fighter.”

 A former professional fighter, Syafiq’s passion for combat sport began with an unfortunate incident when he was 14 – he was the victim of a gang attack due to mistaken identity.
-It left him with visible scars on his left arm, calf and eye, which also earned him the moniker of “The Slasher” during his fighting days.
+It left him with visible scars on his left arm, calf and eye, earning him the moniker of “The Slasher” during his fighting days.

-His only MMA defeat in 2013 was a pivotal moment in his career, as victory would have propelled him to the world’s largest MMA stage, the Ultimate Fighting Championship (UFC).
-Fighting in front of a home crowd at the Singapore Indoor Stadium, Syafiq lost the fight in the first round by knock out.
+Syafiq’s only MMA defeat in 2013 was a pivotal moment in his career, as victory would have propelled him to the world’s largest MMA stage, the Ultimate Fighting Championship.
+Fighting in front of a home crowd at the Singapore Indoor Stadium, he lost the bout in the first round by knockout.

 While the experience was one of the lowest points in his life, Syafiq now sees it as a cornerstone.